hashim371/JobResumer-Pro/README.md

 ### User-Facing Features

 *   **Effortless Resume Editing**: A clean, intuitive editor allows users to input their personal information, professional summary, work experience, education, and skills.
 The interface is designed for speed and ease of use.
-*   **Diverse Template Gallery**: Users can choose from a wide variety of professionally designed resume templates, filterable by category (e.g., Modern, Creative, ATS-Friendly), ensuring there's a style for every industry.
+*   **Diverse Template Gallery**: Users can choose from a wide variety of professionally designed templates, filterable by category (e.g., Modern, Creative, ATS-Friendly), ensuring there's a style for every industry.
 *   **Real-time Preview**: As users edit their information, a live preview of the resume updates instantly, showing exactly how the final document will look in their chosen template.
 *   **Secure Authentication**: A standard and secure email/password authentication system to manage user accounts and protect their data.
 *   **Personal Resume Dashboard**: Registered users get a personal dashboard (`/my-resumes`) to view, edit, preview, and delete all their created resumes in one place.